mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Scale beyond boundaries.
 Enable it to scale beyond screen boundaries if a fixed scale mode is selected.

+-TV overscan.
+Enable it to apply a 10 pct safe area to correct overscan issues on some TV sets.

 -Touch controller visible: Hide/Show the touch controller.
 Disable if you want to use an external controller like a keyboard or Wiimote.

 -Smooth scaling: Turn on bitmap filtering at the expense of performance.